 The benefits of a good cross are well documented in any game of soccer, and this is well incorporated into the PES 2008 playing experience.
 It is always meant to be used as an attacking move, something that would take the ball forward to the opposition penalty.
 In other cases, it can be used for ‘changing flanks’, which is quickly shifting form a right-sided attack to a left-sided one and vice-versa.

-PES 2008 - Practical tips and hints
+This post is part of the series: PES 2008 – Practical tips and hints

 - PES 2008 Practical Tips – Crossing

 - PES 2008 Practical Tips – Heading the Ball